thesiv95/ids-parser/README.md

 | Firefox for Android | 64      | Android 4.1 |

 ### How to start
-#### .zip archives (local server)

 1. Make sure you have successfully connected to MongoDB database (usually *localhost:27017*).
-2. Unzip files where you need.
-Open terminal there.
+2. Clone this repository where you need.
-3. If you have downloaded archive without *node_modules*, run `npm i` command to download libraries for this app.
+3. Run `npm i` command to download libraries for this app.
-4. Run nodemon command.
+4. Run `nodemon` or `node index.js` command.
 When message *Parser was started, using port 3000* is shown, go to `http://localhost:3000/install` and follow all the instructions, after that go to `http://localhost:3000`.

-#### Shell scripts (if you have remote server, VPS, etc) - *Ubuntu 16+/Debian 8+ only*
-1. Make sure you have successfully connected to MongoDB database (port is usually *27017*).
-2. Put `ids-parser-install.sh` file to your server, run this file as sudo.
-This file will download and unpack libraries that are needed to run the app.
-Before running, you should delete packages such as `apache`, `mysql-server`, `php-*`.
-3. Put `ids-parser-autorun.sh`, make it run when the OS of your server boots up (use file `/etc/rc.local`)
-4. Download and unzip the files of parser, put them to your server root (usually `/var/www/html`).
-If you have downloaded archive without *node_modules*, run `npm i` command at the server root folder to download libraries for this app.
-5. Run nodemon command at the server root folder.
-When message *Parser was started, using port 3000* is shown, go to `http://remote.ip:3000/install` and follow all the instructions, after that go to `http://remote.ip:3000`.
-6. If you had binded a domain to your VPS, consider using [nginx proxy for node.js](https://radiostud.io/configuring-nginx-reverse-proxy-node-js-application/) (to get rid of `:3000` port in the address bar).

 ### License

 [GNU GPL v1.0](https://www.gnu.org/licenses/old-licenses/gpl-1.0.en.html)

 ### Copyright

 &copy; [SIV](https://www.facebook.com/thesiv95), 2019

 ### Libraries & frameworks used